ndchristian/LowEarthOrbit/README.md

 *--gated (Boolean)*

-If set to 'True' a prompt asking to deploy will be displayed everytime a stack is ready
+If set to 'True' a prompt asking to deploy will be displayed every time a stack is ready

 *--local-path (String)*